About Verna Jigour, PhD & the evolution of Rainfall to Groundwater

 Insights afforded Verna through that process inspired the subsequent (intensive) doctoral dissertation effort precipitating Rainfall to Groundwater, as summarized in History of Rainfall to Groundwater.

 Meanwhile, Verna served as independent consultant on a variety of stimulating natural resource, including watershed scale, projects for public and private, including nonprofit, organizations and individuals.
-Consulting ISA Certified Arborist for nearly two decades, her arboricultural insights have only deepened through her doctoral and subsequent related learning, and vice-versa.
+Consulting ISA Certified Arborist for two decades, her arboricultural insights have only deepened through her doctoral and subsequent related learning, and vice-versa.
 Her cumulative years consulting have offered much learning in themselves.

 While other events transpired in the interim since completing her doctoral program – “taking the long way round” – Verna has essentially lived to bring these insights to you, in a way that may be readily assimilated, applied and will evolve over time.
 She intends that Rainfall to Groundwater will achieve that aim.